geirev/LBM/README.md

 ## 6. Plotting

 The current code version outputs Tecplot plt files read by tec360.

+The plotting routine is m_diag.F90 that dumpis a file tecGRID.plt containing the grid layout, i.e., the i, j, and k indices and the blanking variable.
+For each solution time the routine saves the density and three velocity components in each grid point.
+When using Tecplot one must load the tecGRID.plt file as the first file and add any number of solution files.
+Thus, the diagnostic saved is minimal, and we compute absolute velocity and vorticity, and Q-criterion diagnostics within Tecplot using the loaded velocity fields.

+Additionally, it is possible to compute the averages over any number of time-steps and these are then saved to tecAVERAGE.plt.
+This file also contains the turbulent kinetic energy.

 If you are not using Tecplot you can chose another output format by replacing the call to the tecout routine in m_diag.F90 to your choice.